Aloha and welcome back everyone,

 Shells from Kauaʻi:

-If the surface layer still feels strong, these shells can absolutely be used — especially for practice or casual jewelry.
+If the surface layer still feels strong, these shells can absolutely be used — especially for practice, learning, or casual jewelry projects.
 They simply fall outside the A–B grade range because their imperfections are more visible.
-Sometimes you’ll find these shells in rare colors or sizes that are hard to get in flawless condition, which makes them worth keeping for creative projects.
+Sometimes you may also find these shells in rare colors or sizes that are difficult to find in flawless condition, which makes them worth saving for creative projects.

 What Imperfect Kahelelani Shells Look Like